bkp7/fsnip/README.md

 ## Detailed Specifications

+**`fsnip`** can be passed any number of Options and associated arguments.
+They are processed left to right with each result being passed to the next argument.
+Options designed for JSON cannot be mixed with options designed for plain text files.

 ### Keys
-Keys can be identified using either plain text or XPath expressions. eg. `alarm` is equivalent to `$..alarm`.
+Keys can be identified using either plain text or JSONPath expressions. eg. `alarm` is equivalent to `$..alarm`.
 Dot or bracket notation is supported ie. `$.vessels.notifications.mob` is equivalent to `$['vessels'].['notifications'].['mob']`.
 Keys names which have spaces or start with $, -, or ! need to use the bracket notation.
 Other XPath notation including filter expressions, and nested expression are also supported, see [jsonpath](https://www.npmjs.com/package/jsonpath) for explanation of all valid pathExpressions.

 ### JSON Options